Google Map

 North side of Bow Valley has several canyons that penetrate deep into ridges of Fairholme Range.
 Grotto Creek Canyon is one of these, and well known family hike starting from Grotto Pond day use area on 1A just west of Exshaw.
 Winter is the time to go because of couple of frozen waterfalls, popular with ice climbers.
 It is also good choice on a windy day because you are completely shielded.

 Past the waterfalls canyon soon widens up and heads in northerly direction.
-"Hoodoo Cave" is found on left (west) side soon by; even if not exploring upper canyon, it is worth going at least to here (Abstract Stats are given for Hoodoo Cave return).
+"Hoodoo Cave" is found on left (west) side soon by; even if not exploring upper canyon, it is worth going at least to here.
 Carefully scramble to cave entrance if you feel so inclined, but be mindful of the rockfall.
-Trail continues into upper canyon but gets progressively less defined although way is obvious.
+Trail is usually not broken in winter past the Cave and can present challenge, in particular at the "Narrows" with some Avalanche risk on right side (see Gallery).
 Forks are reached ~1hr past the waterfalls.
 Left branch leads steeply to the col between main block of Grotto Mountain and prominent Outlier on the east side, but steep cliffs in upper part of this gully place it in technical domain.
 Main branch continues to the right towards Fable mountain mostly parallel to "Gable" ridge.
 It might be possible to scramble up at the end and intersect Grotto - Fable ridge system (then possible loop back via Mythic / Cougar Canyon), but I have not verified feasibility of this adventure.

 Gallery